 James Cornett is the senior director of information technology and administration for NAMI.
 He previously served as director of information technology and administration for the American Meat Institute since April 2012.
 Cornett is responsible for all of the network infrastructure and systems at the North American Meat Institute, as well as managing and directing human resources and payroll services.

 He has extensive experience in network systems analysis and design, systems engineering and helpdesk support.
 His past experience has included working with other associations and non-profits in the Washington, DC area within their information technology departments.
 A native of the area he earned his Bachelor of Arts degree from University of Maryland.

 Thao Grimes serves as controller for NAMI, having held the same position at the American Meat Institute (AMI) since June 2011.
 Grimes is responsible to the CFO for timely and efficient monthly closings and financial statements for several organizations and associations within the NAMI family.
 Grimes reviews and supervises daily operations of the accounting department, including budgeting, billings, processing payables, bank reconciliations and payroll.
 Other responsibilities include supplying quarterly lobbying report information and the annual Form 990 checklist.

-Prior to joining AMI, Grimes had more than five years' experience in auditing and accounting with Gelman Rosenberg & Freedman.
+Prior to joining NAMI, Grimes had more than five years' experience in auditing and accounting with Gelman Rosenberg & Freedman.
 She earned her bachelor’s degree at the University of Maryland University College and has further expanded her knowledge in auditing and accounting through continuing professional education programs.

 Anne Truong serves as staff accountant for NAMI.

 She is responsible for billing activities, such as accounts payable and accounts receivable.
 Anne also works on the companies bank reconciliations, maintains financial records and files.